stchris/passage/README.md

 Example hook scripts can be found [here](https://github.com/stchris/passage/tree/main/example_hooks).

+## Keyring integration

+If possible, `passage` will try to store the passphrase of your database into the OS keyring.
+You can run `passage keyring check` to see if this works.
+If you no longer want the password to be stored in the keyring run `passage keyring forget`.

 ## Usage

 ```bash
 $ passage
 passage 0.4.0
 Password manager with age encryption

 USAGE:
     passage <SUBCOMMAND>